hannahmenke/whereisitconnected/README.md

 - `depth`: Depth dimension (z-axis) of the 3D volume
 - `height`: Height dimension (y-axis) of the 3D volume
 - `width`: Width dimension (x-axis) of the 3D volume

+**IMPORTANT: Dimension Order**
+⚠️ Note that dimensions are specified as **DEPTH HEIGHT WIDTH** (Z Y X), not X Y Z!
+This follows NumPy/Python convention.
+If your imaging software reports dimensions as X Y Z, you need to reverse the order when using this tool.

 **Optional Arguments:**
 - `-p, --phase`: Phase value to check for connectivity (default: 1)